awsdocs/aws-iot-docs/developerguide/managing-index.md

 This command added `shadow.desired.intensity` to the indexing configuration\.

 **Note**
-Updating the custom fields inindexing configuration overwrites all existing custom fields\.
+Updating the custom fields indexing configuration overwrites all existing custom fields\.
 Make sure to specify all custom fields when calling update\-indexing\-configuration\.

 After the index is rebuilt you can, use aggregation query on the newly added fields, search registry data, shadow data, and thing connectivity status data\.